Our Administrative Team

 Arlene took a brief hiatus from 2006 until 2012, working year round as the Director of a Parenting Center for a local YM-YWHA, creating and instructing both educational and social programs for parents with infants and toddlers.
 We welcomed her back for the summer of 2012 as our camp’s Assistant Director, and she has been an integral link to our staff, its hiring, training and supervision, as well as to our parents and campers.
 It is a natural and smooth transition for both the camp and Arlene and we welcome her leadership at the helm!

 Dara Garcia, Assistant Director

 “Once a Spring Laker always a Spring Laker!”
 Our saying could not be more true and so we are absolutely delighted to welcome back Dara to her summer home!
-Dara started at SLDC in 2005 initially working as a Program Administrator in Junior Camp, quickly becoming a Group Leader, and then becoming the Director of Junior Camp which she had happily overseen for eight years.
+Dara started at SLDC in 2005 initially working as a Program Administrator in Junior Camp, quickly becoming a Division Leader, and then becoming the Director of Junior Camp which she had happily overseen for eight years.
 Dara’s strong educational and professional background made her a perfect fit with our little campers.
 Dara earned a B.A. degree in Sociology and an M.S. degree in Social Studies Education, both from Queens College.
 She has worked in the education field since 1993, teaching elementary through high school at local schools.
 Dara’s three year hiatus at a YM-YWHA in the tri-state area supervising the Camp, Family, and Youth Department during the school year and its day camp in the summer gave her great administrative experience, reinforcing her strong leadership and communication skills.
 When Dara started with us in 2005, her two daughters started with her as young campers.
 They have continued to be with us all these years, in recent years as a counselor and lifeguard, and they, like all of us at SLDC, are happy to have Dara back with us!